yaoang/prophet_test/exam.md

     </ul>
 </div>
  ```
-2. And how to add the style {width: 435px} to the span we got by using jQuery?
+1. How to get the element with jQuery?

-3. How can we get the parent element `li` of the span we got by using jQuery?
-Not just in one way.
+2. How to get the closest div of the specified span ?

+3. How to select odd \`li\` elements ?
+How to select last \`li\` element ?

+5. How to search a specified value within an array with jQuery?